indieopensource/issue-sponsorship-terms/terms.md

 1. On receiving the _Down Payment_, _Developer_ agrees to disclose that the _Offer_ has been accepted, in the same way they made the _Offer_, within five calendar days.
 If _Developer_ fails to disclose acceptance within that time, _Sponsor_ may do so.

-2.  _Developer_ agrees not to identify the _Sponsor_, by name or otherwise, without _Sponsor_'s prior permission by e-mail.
+2.  _Developer_ agrees not to identify the _Sponsor_, by name or otherwise, in disclosing that the _Offer_ has been accepted without _Sponsor_'s prior permission by e-mail.
 If _Developer_ breaks this promise, _Sponsor_ may disclose that _Developer_ did so.

 ### <a id="Development"></a>Development